Brxndxnnn/Assignment2/README.md

 #### Search Feature (Low Zhe Wei):
 <img src="https://user-images.githubusercontent.com/92966900/182042466-555cf4e3-73f7-4af2-96d3-b343049fda1a.JPG" width="140" height="350">

-When the user first sees the listing page shown above, there is a SearchView widdget at the top of the screen (below the action bar).
-When the user clicks the Search Icon, he or she will be navigated to the List Search Page (Next Image).
+User will be navigated to the List Search Page (Next Image) when clicking on the Search Icon.

 <img src="https://user-images.githubusercontent.com/92966900/182042615-9077eae6-cd36-4276-aa3b-0cffaa9ffb5e.JPG" width="140" height="350">

-When the user is navigated to this page, the SearchView widget will open automatically.
-In the widget, the user can search for any listing items that they want.
-Once the user submits their search query, he will be navigated to the listing details page (Next Image) of the item that he has searched for.
+When the user submits his search query, he will be navigated to the listing details page (Next Image) of the item that he has searched for.

-The search query that the user search for will be recorded as a search history record.
-When the user navigates back to the list search page, he will be able to see the item that he has just searched.
+His search history will be recorded and displayed in the page as well.

-The remove icon (in red) is for the user to delete a particular search history record.
-When the user clicks on the remove icon, a toast message will pop up to indicate that the "Search History Record" has been successfully deleted.
+When the user clicks on the remove icon (in red), a toast message will pop up to indicate that his "Search History Record" has been successfully deleted.
 The record will disappear from the list search page.

-The "Clear All" text is for the user to clear his search history.
 When the user clicks on the "Clear All" text, a toast message will pop up to indicate that the user's search history has been successfully cleared.
-The list items that the user has searched for preiusly would be cleared.
+The user's search history would be cleared.

 When the user clicks on "Cancel", the user will be navigated back to the listings page.